Who is Cain's Father? Part One

 Genesis 4:25

 No such explanation is offered about why Cain might have been omitted.
-Some speculate.
-Let's not.
+Some speculate, but let's not do that.

 We might simply let the declaration of 1 John 3:12 settle the matter.
 It does just that for some students and scholars.